 Once you have your credentials, you can use your CV URL in the same way you used the Sandbox URL.
 Replace the Sandbox URL with the CV URL to use the CV environment.
-The CV environment does not require a client certificate.

 The Production environment has access to live data.
 Any products connected to the Production environment can affect live customer accounts.

 When you are ready to go live, use the Production environment to access live data and enable your customers to make real transactions.